-World Bird Photos is a growing collection, currently of 2501 species consisting of 7640 images taken in the field at 33 countries.
+World Bird Photos is a growing collection, currently over 2,545 species consisting of 8,300 images taken in the field at 36 countries.
 The collection was started in 2003; this web site went ‘live’ on 31st May 2015.
-As of 1st December 2017 the site has over 700,00 hits; we feel is quite encouraging.
-The site currently covers birds from: Africa South of Sahara: 11 countries.
+On 13th Feb 2020 the site passed one million hits that covers birds from: Africa South of Sahara: 10 countries and in some cases their Provinces.
 Indian Sub Continent: India & Andaman Islands and Sri Lanka.
 Southern America: Antarctic, Argentina, Galapagos, Chile, Ecuador & Amazon, Central America: Costa Rica, Cuba, Mexico.
 China Region: China, Taiwan, Tibet.
 Indian Ocean: Madagascar & Seychelles.
 South East Asia: Malaysia, Singapore, Thailand.
-Australasia: Australia & New Zealand.
-I only have photographed a few birds of Europe (these will be attended to later).
+Australasia: Australia, New Zealand Easter Island & Polynesia (Tahiti, Bora Bora etc).
+I only have photographed a few birds of Europe (these will be attended over time).

-Our objective is to assemble a sequential collection of bird photos related to the various Field Guide books in current use.
+Our objective is to assemble a sequential collection of bird photos related to the various Regional or Country Field Guide books in current use.
 In addition, similar bird families can be selected to make comparisons of species across a region and the world.
+Thus the same bird seen in a different country is posted.
 We hope this site becomes a premier reference for all those interested in birds of the world.

 The Browser includes a Combined Search with three Selections; pressing GO activates the selection.
 The Combined Search is free flow enabling a variety of fields: e.g. Starlings Kenya or city or year and month, e.g. 201611.
 Select Topic covers best pictures by Region, Rarity or Endemics.
 Select Area lists all countries where birds have been photographed.
 Select Common Name: ducks, herons, eagles, sunbirds, buntings etc. Each bird photo details the taxonomy, location, date and in some cases comments on the circumstances and environment.
 Click on the picture to view each photo’s data.